marlonbernardes/awesome-berlin/en/pages/obtaining-a-drivers-license.md

 | ------------- |------------- |------------- |------------- |
 | [ADAC](https://www.adac.de/adac_vor_ort/berlin_brandenburg/verkehr_und_technik/fuehrerscheinfragen/default.aspx?ComponentId=67578&SourcePageId=61898) | €35 | approx. 10 days **(ADAC will keep your drivers license during this time)** | If you pick up the license for someone else, you will need their passport

-## PRIOR to submitting your application at the Bürgeramt:
+## Prior to submitting your application at the Bürgeramt:
-You need to complete the following tasks before going to the Bürgeramt:
+You need to complete the following tasks before going to the Bürgeramt.
+Note that the links below are a mere sampling and do not constitute an endorsement.
+It is recommended to research any company before signing up to determine their validity and English-speaking capabilities:

 - **Translation** / See [above](#translation-of-your-current-drivers-license)
 - **Eye test** / Any eye glasses store (e.g. [Fielmann](https://www.fielmann.de))